thomasclarke1969/documentation/guide/android/sending.md

 ## MessagePart

 Layer does not place restrictions on the type of data you send through the service.
-As such, `MessagePart` objects are initialized with an `Byte` object and a MIME Type string.
+As such, `MessagePart` objects are initialized with a `byte` array and a MIME Type string.
 The MIME Type simply describes the type of content the `MessagePart` contains.

-The following demonstrates creating message parts with both text/plain and image/jpeg MIMEtypes.
+The following demonstrates creating message parts with both text/plain and image/jpeg MIME types.

 ```java
 // Creates a message part with a string of next and text/plain MIMEtype.